SAlimdjanov/SAlimdjanov/README.md

 <h1 align="center">About Me</h1>
 <h3 align="left">Currently pursuing a Master of Applied Science in Engineering Physics.
-My research focus is the application and integration of AI/ML into the Nuclear Engineering industray, with special emphasis on Thermal-Hydraulic Safety Analysis</h3>
+My research focus is the application and integration of AI/ML into the Nuclear Engineering industry, with special emphasis on Thermal-Hydraulic Safety Analysis</h3>

 🌱 I’m currently learning:
 - Nuclear reactor fuel management